Take a Picture of the Moon (Digital or Not)

 p = feqD/hR × 100% [2]

-The value of h is 24 mm for cameras with 3:2 image aspect ratio (all digital SLRs except Olympus, all 24x36 mm film cameras), and 25.96 mm with the aspect of 4:3 (Olympus SLRs, all non-SLRs).
+The value of h is 24 mm for cameras with 3:2 image aspect ratio (all digital SLRs and ILCs except Olympus and Panasonic, all 24x36 mm film cameras), and 25.96 mm with the aspect of 4:3 (almost all others).
 This confusion is due to the fact that EFL is computed with use of the frame diagonal, not its height.

 Anyway, numbers in the table above were computed according to [2], with h = 25.96 mm.

-An earlier version of this article has been included, with permission, as a chapter in Digital Photography Hacks by Derrick Story, published by O'Reilly in 2004 (really worth reading!).
+An earlier version of this article has been included, with permission, as a chapter in Digital Photography Hacks by Derrick Story, published by O'Reilly in 2004.
 The copy editors, however, botched the job, removing the capitalization from names of celestial bodies.
 Our school system, again.

 Recommendations of third-party vendors of lens attachments were also added in the printed version by the book editor, not by me.